Business structures in Germany: your guide to making the right choice

 To reduce liability risk, alternatives exist in the form of capital companies, which can be founded by a single person:

-- One-person UG (limited liability): A simplified version of the GmbH, which can be founded with just 1 euro of starting capital.
-It offers limited liability protection as the company is a separate legal entity protecting personal assets.
+One-person UG (limited liability): A simplified version of the GmbH, which can be founded with just €1 of starting capital.
+It offers liability limitations as the company is a separate legal entity protecting personal assets.

-- One-person GmbH: Similar to the UG but with a higher minimum capital requirement of 25,000 euros.
+One-person GmbH: Similar to the UG but with a higher minimum capital requirement of €25,000.
 It combines the benefits of a sole proprietorship with limited liability.

-- One-person company: Requires a minimum capital of 50,000 euros and entails more complex founding and administration obligations, which come with higher costs.
+One-person company: Requires a minimum capital of €50,000 and entails a more complex formation and administrative obligations, which come with higher costs.

 These options are particularly relevant for solo founders who want to reduce personal risk and are prepared to manage the administrative challenges of a capital company.